|« PreviousNext »|

 SignedHeaders parameter, which is the list of HTTP headers that you

 included in the canonical headers.
-You must include a list of signed headers
+By adding this list of headers, you tell

 x-amz-date header, you must also include that header in the